cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 #### Gorouter

-- The Gorouter MUST be extended to take a specific identifier via the request header
+- Gorouter MUST be extended to take a specific identifier via the request header
-- The Gorouter MUST implement hash calculation, based on the provided header
+- Gorouter MUST implement hash calculation, based on the provided header
-- The Gorouter SHOULD store the mapping between computed hash values and application instances locally to avoid expensive recalculations for each incoming request
+- Gorouter SHOULD store the mapping between computed hash values and application instances locally to avoid expensive recalculations for each incoming request
 - Gorouters SHOULD NOT implement a distributed shared cache
-- The Gorouter MUST assess the current number of in-flight requests across all application instances mapped to a particular route to consider overload situations
+- Gorouter MUST assess the current number of in-flight requests across all application instances mapped to a particular route to consider overload situations
-- The Gorouter MUST update its local hash table following the registration or deregistration of an endpoint, ensuring minimal rehashing
+- Gorouter MUST update its local hash table following the registration or deregistration of an endpoint, ensuring minimal rehashing

 For a detailed understanding of the workflows on Gorouter's side, please refer to the [activity diagrams](#diagrams).